jjg/jsfs/docs/journal.md

 # JSFS 5 Dev Journal

+## 01112025
+Had a few minutes to space so I'm just picking at adding some more test and notes to define what needs to be done.

 ## 01102025
 It's the end of the mourning week (I know, it's never the end) and while I won't be able to work on this every day anymore I want to make at least one commit a week if not more.
 I should take some time today to package this week's work up in a way that will be easy to pick-up and set-down when I have less time to work on it.